 With respect to concerns regarding additional working groups, the Commission agrees that there are multiple Rule 21 and net energy metering regulatory efforts currently underway that require the resources of the Commission, the parties, and other stakeholders.
 Hence, the Commission will not establish another working group to address the reliability concerns.
 Parties and stakeholders met to discuss this issue and have been given multiple opportunities to provide comments, including solutions.
-No solutions or foundations for any viable solution has been suggested.
+As discussed previously, no solutions or foundations for any viable solution have been suggested.
 Given the contents of the record, the Commission has no reason to believe that a solution exists at this time.
-The Commission should require Utilities to revise tariffs to eliminate the exception of net energy metering generating facilities from Section B.1 of Rule 21 and notify developers of this change.
+Further, the safety and reliability concerns require the Commission to act now.
+As noted by CAISO, the Commission should prevent Rule 21 interconnection from exacerbating reliability issues.
+The Commission should require Utilities to revise tariffs to eliminate the exception of net energy metering generating facilities greater than one megawatt from Section B.1 of Rule 21 and notify developers of this change.